-It might sound mundane, but learning about the hair and scalp will give us a much better understanding of the physiological mechanisms responsible for Androgenetic Alopecia (pattern hair loss) and will allow you to choose the right products for you and improve your personal system on how to deal with your hair loss situation.
+It might sound mundane, but learning about the hair and scalp will give us a much better understanding of the physiological mechanisms responsible for androgenetic alopecia (pattern hair loss) and will allow you to choose the right products for you and improve your personal system on how to deal with your hair loss situation.

 Contrary to popular belief, hair does not just “fall out” of the scalp.
 Common hair loss is actually caused by a hormone metabolite known as dihydrotestosterone (DHT).
 Continued exposure to DHT weakens healthy hair follicles that are genetically susceptible to degradation.
-Over time, the hair shafts produced by these follicles miniaturize until they fail to produce cosmetically significant hair fibers.
+Over time, the hair shafts produced by these follicles miniaturize until they fail to produce cosmetically significant hair fibres.

 The hair follicle is an extremely complex mini-organ that is comprised of many specialised cells and interdependent structures.
 The hair follicle works in symbiosis with our skin (the largest organ in the human body) to provide sensory information, disease protection and temperature regulation for our body.